-The romantic ruins of a ‘proper’ royal castle, Hadleigh’s mighty defences were built around 1215 and became one of Edward III’s favourite residences during the Hundred Years War.
+The romantic ruins of a ‘proper’ royal castle, Hadleigh’s mighty defences became one of Edward III’s favourite residences during the Hundred Years War.
 A combination of subsidence and 16th Century builders carting off the stone for construction elsewhere has, sadly, left the castle in ruins, but even what remains acts as a glimpse back into a magical Medieval world.
-Now, Hadleigh Castle is left alone on its high top as a stark and stunning landmark overlooking the scenic views across South Essex and the Thames Estuary
+Now, Hadleigh Castle is left alone on its high top as a stark and stunning landmark overlooking the scenic views across South Essex and the Thames Estuary.

 After the ageing king passed away in 1377, his successors took very little interest in the castle as a residence.
 Hadleigh Castle then became a leased property for tenants for nearly 200 years, until ultimately the castle was purchased by Lord Riche in 1551.
 He too had little interest in moving in and unfortunately sold it off as building materials, leaving the demolished shadow of its former glory we now see today.